YirimS/reading-notes/201_reading_notes/class_02.md

 # Text

-When creating a site HTML elements are used and these elements are describedf as heading, subheading, parsgraphs, ect.
+When creating a site HTML elements are used and these elements are described as heading, subheading, paragraphs, ect.
 These elements are called Markups.
-Semantic Markups dont affect the structure of the page but are used to add extra information to the page.
+Semantic Markups don't affect the structure of the page but are used to add extra information to the page.

 # CSS